hpe-storage/common-host-utils/cmd/dockervolumed/managedplugin/FAQ.md

 -r-------- 1 root root 1521 Aug  2 00:20 container_provider_server.cert
 ```

 b.
-Additionally there is config file `volume-driver.json` present at the same location.
+Additionally there is a config file `volume-driver.json` present at the same location.
 This file can be edited
 to set default parameters for create volumes for docker.

 ### 2. Log file